botlabs-gg/yagpdb-docs-v2/README.md

 Then serve the generated `public/` directory with the webserver of your choice.
 Adjust the `--baseURL` argument to `hugo` as required.

+For more information, please view our [Contributing Guidelines](.github/CONTRIBUTING.md).

 ### Editor Setup

 As this project used the [EditorConfig](https://editorconfig.org/) standard, you will have to make sure that your